LSSTDESC/qp/docs/user_guide/basicusage.md

 ```

-Finally, you can instantiate the `Ensemble` class directly by using [`qp.Ensemble`](#qp.core.ensemble.Ensemble), which takes the same arguments as the [`qp.create`](#qp.core.factory.Factory.create) method, except the parameterization argument must be the actual class, instead of the string name of the class:
+Finally, you can instantiate the `Ensemble` class directly by using {py:class}`qp.Ensemble`, which takes the same arguments as the {py:meth}`qp.create <qp.factory.Factory.create>` method, except the parameterization argument must be the actual class, instead of the string name of the class:

 ```{doctest}